 Agricultural districts are not permanent, but instead change through time.
 Every year, from April 1st to April 30th, Sullivan County accepts applications from property owners who would like some or all of their land added to an agricultural district.
 The districts are also reviewed every eight years to ensure they reflect current land use.
 At that time land that has been developed, or is in any way no longer viable for agriculture, can be removed from the district.

-To learn more about Sullivan County’s agricultural districts and the benefits they provide, please explore the links in the dark green box on the left side of this page.
+To learn more about Sullivan County’s agricultural districts and the benefits they provide, please explore the links on the left side of this page.

 Agricultural Data Statement

 Per § 305-a of the New York State Agriculture and Markets Law, any application for a special use permit, site plan approval, use variance, or subdivision approval requiring municipal review and approval that would occur on property within a New York State Certified Agricultural District containing a farm operation or property with boundaries within 500 feet of a farm operation located in an Agricultural District shall include an Agricultural Data Statement.

 SULLIVAN COUNTY AGRICULTURAL DISTRICT #1 TO BE REVIEWED